aaronangle/primo_website/blog/_posts/2025-11-07-oil-resistant-rubber-materials.md

 ## Trusted Rubber Solutions from Primo Rubber Co.

 At **Primo Rubber Co.**, we specialize in **custom rubber parts and seals** that stand up to the toughest environments.
 Whether your application demands cost-effective Nitrile or high-performance Viton, our team helps you select and mold the right compound for long-lasting, oil-resistant performance.
-Partner with us to produce quality rubber components that you can rely on.
+Partner with us to produce quality rubber components that you can rely on. [**Contact Primo Rubber Co. today**](/#Contact) to learn more about our custom rubber molding capabilities and material options.